Chalk home page

 Getting a Query Plan

 A query plan is a sequence of tasks, some of which can be executed in parallel, that will produce a target output.
 Although a simplification, your resolvers are a subset of these tasks.
-Consider the following feature set and resolvers:
+Consider the following feature class and resolvers:

 from chalk.features import features